-Bridging for me is simply straightforward here in Bridging we are NOT rewriting the Layer 3 packet simply forwarding the Layer 3 information in Layer 2 frame intact from one end to other.
+Bridging is straightforward in concept: we are NOT rewriting the Layer 3 packet, simply forwarding the Layer 3 information in a Layer 2 frame intact from one end to the other.
+This creates a single broadcast domain spanning multiple physical locations.

-Today we are discussing Bridging same subnet over the WAN links , however i have taken the subnet in different VLANs just for fun to prove the reachability not depends on the local VLANs used in the LAN atmosphere.
+Today we’re discussing bridging the same subnet over WAN links.
+In this example, I’ve placed the subnet in different VLANs just to demonstrate that reachability doesn’t depend on the local VLANs used in the LAN environment.

-We are using IRB (Integrated Routing and Bridging) for this.It mean we can Bridge and Route at the same time on the same interface.
+We’re using IRB (Integrated Routing and Bridging) for this setup.
+IRB means we can bridge and route at the same time on the same interface.

 bridge irb